uviclibraries/podcasting/index.md

 6. Be able to find Creative Commons licensed music to use as audio “bumpers” in a podcast.
 7. Know how to create voiceovers.
 8. Know how to fade audio in and out in separate audio tracks.
-9. Understand the pros and cons of free and paid podcasting publishing services.
+9. Understand the pros and cons of free and paid podcast publishing services.
 10. Know how to use a free podcasting publishing service.
 11. Know how to publish a stand-alone audio interview or recording.
 12. OPTIONAL: Use Zoom to record remote interviews.